 First published April 16, 2012

-It is no secret that I love cool and trendy finds when it comes to decorating our house.
+I love cool and trendy finds for decorating our house.
 I love looking through Pottery Barn, Ballard Designs, and Restoration Hardware catalogs.
 But it stops at looking because even though I love their decor, I don’t love their prices.
 I have even given them some nicknames.

 It could be a pillow with letters on the front of it with industrial looking edges.